Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-* An **CIAM** tenant.
+* A **CIAM** tenant.
 For more information, see: [How to get an Azure AD CIAM tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
 * A user account in your CIAM tenant.

 >This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.